 Secure your doorways

 You can also secure you doorways using a white vinegar solution to keep fleas from invading indoors.
+You need:

 – 2 Cups white vinegar and ½ cup torn basil